realityking/JustGivingCodeChallange/readme.md

 You can pick any technology that is relevant for the exercise as long as you are prepared to justify your choices.

+One important thing, though, is that we want to see your HTML, CSS and Javascript skills, so chose your libraries wisely to showcase what you know.
+We want to see *your* code.
+We discourage you, for instance, from using CSS frameworks.

 *If you don't have time to build everything you’d like, please prioritise the most important aspects and explain how you would implement the rest.*